gohanko/gohanko/README.md

 Automating repetitive tasks, sports like hiking/badminton, listening to some beats (J-POP, Game/Anime OSTs) and consuming anime/manga/donghua/manhuas are the things I do a lot (way too much actually, especially for the last one).
 I also workout sometimes... well sometimes... okay maybe once in a few months whenever I feel like it.

 ### Games?
 I play a lot less games now than I used to but my current favourites are Genshin Impact and Escape From Tarkov.
+Genshin for the kawaii anime characters and Tarkov so that I can feel stressed at times.

 ### Code?
 I am a self taught developer with around 3 years of professional work experience.
 Currently, I'm taking the opportunity to relax and escape the stressful rat race by taking a degree in systems engineering.